 I decided I better identified my female founder journey with the life of a salmon.

 The magnetic orientation is genetic, within them.
-The smell of home is learned, and when they get that smell, it stimulates them to swim upstream: no easy task for a fish taking on cascading water.
+They learn the smell of home.
+And when they get that smell, it stimulates them to swim upstream: no easy task for a fish taking on cascading water.

 If they go off course and lose their trail of scent, their drive to swim upstream decreases, they travel downstream again until they encounter their scent and the drive to swim upstream increases once more.